delesslin/language-project/README.md

 # TODOs 📎

+1. Refactor Recorder
+2. Test API with New Word interface
-1. Refactor React app state to only use the native react Context and State
+3. Refactor React app state to only use the native react Context and State
-2. Implement login on server and app
+4. Implement login on server and app
-3. Implement keyboards, recorders, & public domain image search for NewWord
+5. Implement browse and edit from admin portal
-4. Style search results
+6. Style search results
-5. Link search results to word page
+7. Link search results to word page

 # Minimum Viable Project